 - How to Protect Your PC From Mac Tonic and Other PUAs

 Remove Mac Tonic Automatically

-You can also run a scan with Malwarebytes Anti-Malware; it is a great anti-malware program that may be able to remove Mac Tonic from your Macbook.
+To get rid of Mac Tonic quickly and easily you may run a scan with Combo Cleaner; it is a great antivirus and system cleaner that may be able to remove Mac Tonic from your Mac.

 Start Mac in Safe Mode

 - Start or restart your Mac.

 - Immediately press and hold Shift button.

 - Release Shift button after login screen appears.

 Go to Applications folder and delete Mac Tonic and other new and suspicious apps.